ckeditor/ckeditor4-docs/docs/guide/dev/features/codesnippet/README.md

 ## Changing Supported Languages

-You can customize the list of languages with syntax highlighting support by setting the CKEDITOR.config.codeSnippet_languages option.
+You can customize the list of languages with syntax highlighting support by setting the {@linkapi CKEDITOR.config.codeSnippet_languages CKEDITOR.config.codeSnippet_languages} option.

 The following example will reduce the languages list to JavaScript and PHP only.